Lectrum/breakpoints-json/README.md

 If you use babel, imported JSON should automatic transformed to JavaScript object.

-## Customization

-Our breakpoints was diligently selected.
-But if you want change some of our proposed sizes, you can do it manually.
-Look to

-`node_modules/breakpoint-json/breakpoints.json`.

-You can change min and max value, add or delete some of breakpoints.
-Be careful and look that your min and max values not crossing one to another.

 ## Test

 When you make any changes to `breakpoints-json` please make sure that you do everything right.
 For this you can run `test.js`.